HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 Tags other than the above tags are called `foreign tags`.
 For an element defined by a foreign tag, HVML assigns a default and uniform operation:
-    evaluting the attribute values and the contents, then copying them to the target document.
+Evaluting the attribute values and the contents, then copying them to the target document.

 You may have a question: what if a foreign tag name conflicts with an HVML tag name?
 The answer is using a prefix for HVML tags.